Up to 15 million people worldwide have no nationality. They are not recognised as citizens by any state.

 Victim of human trafficking and thus stateless; has been living in Germany for 33 years without clarified identity and statelessness and therefore only tolerated

 In 1990, the now approx. 43-year-old musician arrived in Germany at the age of about five.
 As a victim of human trafficking, he was abducted after his birth and his right to an identity was violated.
-For 18 years, the musician has been living in Germany with an unclear nationality and therefore only has a toleration.
-Although the Aliens Department is aware that he is a stateless survivor of human trafficking, his identity continues to be considered unclear, with no means of cooperation or evidence of a country of origin other than Germany.
-A DNA test was done to clarify his identity, but without success.
-Although he was left behind as a child and found homeless in Germany as a child, he was denied the right to German citizenship.
-Even without evidence and concrete steps to cooperate, documentary evidence of birth is required.
+After being legally protected while being underage, the musician has been living in Germany with an unclear nationality and therefore only with a toleration for over 18 years now.
+Although the Foreigners Authority is aware that he is a stateless survivor of human trafficking, his identity continues to be considered undetermined, with no evidence of a country of origin other than Germany.
+A DNA test was done to clarify his identity, without success.
+And despite being left behind as a child, he is still up to this day denied the right to German citizenship.

 Kurdish woman; fled Iraq; refugee status; no possibility of naturalization due to lack of identity documents.